 Prepare the sweet roll dough:

-Stir together the all-purpose flour and salt in a large mixing bowl.
+- Stir together the all-purpose flour and salt in a large mixing bowl.
 Form a well in the center and pour in the proofed yeast mixture, vegetable oil, aquafaba, and orange juice.
 Use a sturdy fork or spoon to mix everything together well until a shaggy dough forms.
 Switch to using your hands, kneading the dough together until it forms one cohesive mass.
 If for some reason your dough is too try to come together, add water or non-dairy milk a tablespoon at a time until it can form a shaggy dough.

 Prepare the blueberry sweet roll filling and fill the rolls: